The History of Martin-Baker and the Ejection Seat

 Eight Decades of Engineering for Life

 In a factory in Higher Denham, Buckinghamshire, a family business has spent more than eight decades solving one of aviation's most urgent problems: how to get a pilot safely out of an aircraft that is about to kill them.
-Martin-Baker Aircraft Company Limited, founded by Sir James Martin and Captain Valentine Baker, has saved over 9,800 lives since the first live ejection test in 1945.
-Its seats are fitted into more than 200 aircraft types and supplied to 93 air forces worldwide.
+Martin-Baker Aircraft Company Limited, founded by Sir James Martin and Captain Valentine Baker, has saved over 7,800 lives.
+The company’s first live ejection test took place in 1945, with the first life saved by a Martin-Baker seat recorded in 1949.
+Its systems support over 70 aircraft types and are supplied to 93 air forces worldwide.
 The company manufactures the ejection seat for the F-35 Lightning II, the most advanced combat aircraft in Western service.
-It is, by any measure, one of the most consequential contributions to aviation safety in history.
+It is, by any measure, one of the most significant contributions to aviation safety in history.
 But the story of how it came to be is one of personal loss, wartime necessity, and an engineer's singular determination to prevent the deaths of pilots he felt responsible for.

 James Martin and Valentine Baker

 James Martin was born in County Down, Ireland, in 1901.
 By his own account, he was fascinated by engineering from boyhood, and by his mid-twenties had established himself as a capable designer and manufacturer of aircraft structures.
-Martin's Aircraft Works was founded at Denham in Buckinghamshire in partnership with Captain Valentine Baker, a highly experienced test pilot whose flying skill and practical judgment complemented Martin's engineering talent.
+Martin-Baker Aircraft Company Limited was founded in 1934 in Denham, Buckinghamshire in partnership with Captain Valentine Baker, a highly experienced test pilot whose flying skill and practical judgment complemented Martin's engineering talent.
 With financial support from businessman Francis Francis, the two men built a series of prototype aircraft through the 1930s, including the MB.1, MB.2, and MB.3.

 The partnership ended in tragedy on 12 September 1942, when Baker was killed during a test flight of the MB.3 when the aircraft's engine failed and Baker was unable to escape.
 His death affected James Martin profoundly.
-Martin had always been interested in the problem of pilot escape, having investigated the concept from as early as 1934, several years before Germany and Sweden began exploring similar ideas in 1938.
-But Baker's death transformed that intellectual interest into a personal mission.
+Martin had long been interested in the problem of pilot escape, but Baker’s death transformed that interest into a personal mission.
 Pilot safety became the defining purpose of Martin's working life, and the company's direction shifted decisively towards escape systems.

 The Development of the First Ejection Seat